-THIS ARTICLE IS BEING UPDATED AND WILL BE COMPLETED WITHIN A COUPLE OF DAYS
+THIS ARTICLE IS BEING UPDATED AND WILL BE COMPLETED SOON

-It is possible that the cost of a hot tub or spa may be tax-deductible from gross income under certain situations such as to reverse obesity.
-Likewise, the purchase of a hot tub or spa might be tax-deductible if needed to treat an injury.
-The word spa in this article refers to wide people commonly referred to as a hot tub and not a place to go to such as a gym.
+It is possible that the cost of a hot tub or spa may be tax-deductible from gross income under certain situations such as to reverse obesity or to treat an injury.
+The word spa in this article is commonly called a hot tub but there is a difference.

-If it is deductible, two of the issues to look at when trying to deduct the cost of a spa or hot tub is:
+If a spa or hot tub is deductible, two of the issues to look at when trying to deduct the cost is:

 - How long it will be needed to treat the injuries.
-There may be other issues as well as these two.
+There may also be other issues.

 Another question to consider is how long it takes to resolve the injury.
 For instance, if someone is injured in an accident and has a debilitating or disabling injury such as a back injury and a medical doctor such as an orthopedic surgeon or physiatrist (Physical Medicine & Rehabilitation) prescribes use of a spa or hot tub but the injury resolves three months later, there will no longer be a primary purpose of the hot tub to treat the injury after that.
 In this situation, I would think that the cost to rent a hot tub for three months should be tax-deductible.
 Alternatively, if a hot tub was purchased, three months of use over its depreciated lifespan might be deductible.